hdais/dnsfrag2tc/README.md

-# `dnsfrag2tc` - NFQUEUE function which forces DNS clients to TCP query upon receiving fragmented DNS responses.
+# `dnsfrag2tc` - forcing DNS clients to retry in TCP mode on fragmented UDP response received

 This NFQUEUE function _captures_ **fragmented** UDP DNS response and _replaces_ it with **TC=1** responses.
 DNS clients will retry DNS query in TCP mode.